 However, this was the only time Gagarin flew in space.
 He was killed during a routine training flight for a potential second space flight in 1968, aged just 34 – never living to see man walk on the moon the following year.

-2021 sees the 60th anniversary of Yuri Gagarin’s iconic flight.
+2021 saw the 60th anniversary of Yuri Gagarin’s iconic flight.
 Here are 10 facts about this Soviet hero whose accomplishment transcended the fraught international politics of the time.

 1. His family suffered at the hands of the Nazis